nrfconnect/sdk-nrf/applications/serial_lte_modem/README.rst

 nRF9160: Serial LTE Modem
 #########################

-The Serial LTE Modem (SLM) sample demostrates sending AT commands between a host and a client device.
+The Serial LTE Modem (SLM) application demostrates sending AT commands between a host and a client device.
 An nRF9160 DK is used as the host, while the client can be simulated using either a PC or an nRF52 DK.

-This sample is an enhancement to the :ref:`at_client_sample` sample.
+This application is an enhancement to the :ref:`at_client_sample` sample.
 It provides the following features:

  * Support for generic proprietary AT commands